telerik/fiddler-jam-docs/introduction.md

 - Send a Pull Request

     Creating an issue is excellent, but what we love are pull requests.
-If you find a problem in the docs or even feel like creating new content, we’d be happy to have your contributions!
+If you find a problem in the docs or even feel like creating new content, we'd be happy to have your contributions!

     To do this, you must fork our documentation and submit a pull request.
 That way, you may contribute an update exactly where you found the error.
 After that, our technical writing team will need to approve your change request.
 Please use only standard markdown.
 For more detailed instructions, please follow the [contribution instructions](https://github.com/telerik/fiddler-jam-docs#contributing) published in GitHub.
 You could directly initiate a pull request by using the __Improve this article__ functionality.